adrianpk/cli/README.md

     * **--rest** generate cURL and JSON files for <ModelName> resource under `pkgName/scripts/rest`.
     * **--force** Overwrite files if already exist.

+Please, observe that *pkgName* and *servicePath* refer to those defined in the YAML file.

 **Note:** This is a work in progress, generators are being implemented so right now not all the options are available.